pH for mushroom substrate. Adding lime to the substrate

 How does pH affect the growth of oyster mushrooms

-Mold grows well in more acidic environments, so the pH we need will inhibit its growth.
+Mold thrives in more acidic environments, so maintaining the right pH helps suppress its growth.

 More about mushroom block overgrowth problems

-There is no need to add calcium carbonate (chalk) to the oyster mushroom substrate.
-It does not regulate pH and moisture in the substrate.
+Again: There is no need to add calcium carbonate (chalk) to oyster mushroom substrate.
+It does not regulate pH or moisture levels effectively.

 How much lime to add to the substrate?